GenAIOps for MLOps practitioners

 Learning from production

 Another key area to monitor for generative solutions is content safety.
 The goal is to moderate responses and detect harmful or undesirable content.
-Azure AI Content Safety Studio is an example of a tool you can use to moderate content.
+Azure AI Content Safety Studio is an example of a tool that you can use to moderate content.

 Resource management